Table of Contents

 With this in mind, if a person exhibits these behaviors in conjunction with a family history of psychosis, doctors may recommend additional evaluation to catch the signs of schizophrenia before it gets too advanced.

-What are the Causes of Schizophrenia?
+What Are the Causes of Schizophrenia?

 As mentioned, the causes of complex mental health disorders like schizophrenia are relatively unknown.
 Factors that cause disorders like this one may include: